typelevel/fs2/docs/guide.md

 // defined trait Connection
 ```

-That is, we provide a `Connection` with two callbacks (or a single callback that accepts an `Either`), and at some point later, they'll be invoked _once_.
+That is, we provide a `Connection` with two callbacks (or a single callback that accepts an `Either`), and at some point later, the callback will be invoked _once_.
 The `Async` trait provides a handy function in these situations:

 ```Scala
 trait Async[F[_]] {